The Tradition of Horse Paintings in Art

 One of the greater masterpieces in the 20th Century art – Guernica by Pablo Picasso is not a horse painting per se.
-However, this large scale painting, a symbol of pacifisms, has a horse as one of the central figures in composition.
+However, this large scale painting, a symbol of pacifisms, has a horse as one of the central figures in the composition.
 The horse is actually occupying the center of the painting – a horse falling in agony.
 There are dozens of interpretations of the depiction of the horse in Guernica.
 Picasso was never interested in explaining the elements of this famous painting.
-However, many art historians argue that it symbolizes the suffering Spain experienced during the Spanish Civil War.
+However, many art historians argue that it symbolizes suffering Spain experienced during the Spanish Civil War.
 As art historian Patricia Failing once said: “The bull and the horse are important characters in Spanish culture.
 Picasso himself certainly used these characters to play many different roles over time.
 This has made the task of interpreting the specific meaning of the bull and the horse very tough.
 Their relationship is a kind of ballet that was conceived in a variety of ways throughout Picasso’s career.”

-Is there a Contemporary Equine Art?
+Is There a Contemporary Equine Art?

 Because they are not so ever-present in our society anymore, horses have stopped being such a frequent sight in artworks.
 Cars replaced carriages, tanks replaced cavalry and horse races, although still in existence, are generally interesting because of the betting and the money.
 It could be said that, in Contemporary art, the steeds could still be depicted for their graciousness and nobility, rather than a specific role they have in modern-day life.
 Since Picasso’s Guernica, there were a few artists who had horses as subjects of their art, although often not as protagonists.
-For instance, Jannis Kounellis came in the spotlight in 1969, having been critiziced for putting twelve living horses up for an exhibition.
+For instance, Jannis Kounellis came in the spotlight in 1969, having been criticized for putting twelve living horses up for an exhibition.
 Richard Prince featured them in his Cowboy and Marlboro Men series from the 1980s.
 Many fashion photographers use them in shootings, one of them being Annie Leibovitz herself, particularly in the Disney series.
 In 2007, Maurizio Cattelan hung five taxidermied specimens in a gallery space, mourning their death in war, and Marina Abramović rode one in her The Hero performance.
 So what about paintings of horses?
 You can find them in murals, through the practice of Alexis Diaz, Pixel Pancho or Nychos, for instance, but when it comes to canvases, they seem to be rare among the mainstream creatives.
-We can probably be sure that these members of the equine family will always draw attention of artists, but maybe not so much in the painting field – at least not among the one dictated by the art market and influential institutions.
+We can probably be sure that these members of the equine family will always draw the attention of artists, but maybe not so much in the painting field – at least not among the one dictated by the art market and influential institutions.
 Luckily for us, we can enjoy the masterpieces of the past at any time.

 This illustrated history of the horse in art documents the creative journey from prehistoric cave painting to the war horses of Uccello, the thoroughbred portraits of Stubbs, the enigmatic prints of Elisabeth Frink and beyond.
 The book sheds particular light on man’s relationship with the horse.
-From cave man’s early attempts on cave walls to illustrations from a book of 13th Century “Farriery” in Istambul, from 2000 year old Chinese sculpture to Michaelangelo’s sketches, Roman terra cotta bas relief to 20th century American Indian and cowboy art, from 15th century woolen tapestries to modern “futurist” art… What a beautiful way to learn mankind’s history as well as art history, all the while appreciating the form and beauty of the horse.
+From cave man’s early attempts on cave walls to illustrations from a book of 13th Century “Farriery” in Istambul, from 2000-year-old Chinese sculpture to Michaelangelo’s sketches, Roman terra cotta bas relief to 20th century American Indian and cowboy art, from 15th-century woolen tapestries to modern “futurist” art… What a beautiful way to learn mankind’s history as well as art history, all the while appreciating the form and beauty of the horse.
 It’s a wonderful education, a fascinating read.